 - Managers and supervisors including Deans, Department Chairs, Directors of Organized Research Units and other academic appointees with managerial responsibilities. - 4) Faculty members. - 2.
 Responsible Employees are responsible for all of the following: - a.
 Supporting and contributing to a work or educational environment free from all forms of harassment or discrimination. - b.
 Immediately consulting with the SHO or Title IX Officer following notice of prohibited conduct. - c.
 In consultation with the SHO or Title IX Officer, implementing appropriate interim actions. - d.
 Participating in training as required by University policy and state law. - 3.
-Responsible employees who fail to forward reports of prohibited conduct may be subject to corrective action, including potential disciplinary action.

-D. Title IX Investigators

-- 1. Act as neutral fact-finders in conducting a full, fair, and thorough investigation into prohibited conduct as charged by the Title IX Compliance Officer. - 2.
+Responsible employees who fail to forward reports of prohibited conduct may be subject to corrective action, including potential disciplinary action. - D. Title IX Investigators - 1.
+Act as neutral fact-finders in conducting a full, fair, and thorough investigation into prohibited conduct as charged by the Title IX Compliance Officer. - 2.
 Complete investigations in a timely manner. - 3.
 Request extension when needed for good cause, in order to complete a full, fair, and thorough investigation. - 4.
-Participate in annual training on sexual violence. - E. The Director-Student Judicial Affairs is responsible for imposing disciplinary sanctions on students who are found responsible for violating this policy. - F. The Chief Human Resources Officer is responsible for overseeing the disciplinary process when a staff member is found in violation of this policy. - G. The Vice Provost-Academic Affairs is responsible for overseeing the disciplinary process when a faculty member or a non-faculty academic appointee is found in violation of this policy.
+Participate in annual training on sexual violence. - E. The Director-Student Judicial Affairs is responsible for imposing disciplinary sanctions on students who are found responsible for violating this policy. - F. The Chief Human Resources Officer is responsible for overseeing the disciplinary process when a staff member is found in violation of this policy. - G. The Vice Provost-Academic Affairs is responsible for overseeing the disciplinary process when a faculty member or a non-faculty academic appointee is found in violation of this policy. - H. CARE - 1.
+Provides support services to complainants, including but not limited to: - a.
+Confidential crisis intervention. - b.
+Accompanying the complainant to forensic medical examinations. - c.
+Accompanying the complainant to investigation interviews and hearings. - d.
+Assisting the complainant with securing no-contact orders or restraining orders. - e.
+Providing referrals to other campus and community services. - 2.
+Coordinates with Harassment Discrimination Assistance Prevention Program to provide training and prevention programs. - I. Respondent Service Coordinator - 1.
+Facilitates fair and equitable services for the respondent.